Last modified: February 13, 2020

 Instructions for Submitting a Verifiable Consumer Request to Know, Delete, or Opt-Out

-For a request to be acknowledged, you call toll-free number at (844) 331-6797 or send us an email at firstname.lastname@example.org.
+For a request to be acknowledged, you may call our toll-free number at (844) 331-6797 or send us an email at firstname.lastname@example.org.
 After submitting a request, we will verify your identity by matching the identifying information provided by you to the personal information already maintained by us, or, in cases where your request requires a higher degree of certainty, we may use a third-party identity verification service or ask for a photo ID or for more information.
 Any information you provide us that is not already in our system will be deleted after your request has been fulfilled.

 You may use an authorized agent to submit a request to know or a request to delete.
 If you use an authorized agent to submit a request to know or a request to delete, you must provide the Company with written permission from you giving the authorized agent permission to submit the request on your behalf, and you may be required to verify the authorized agent’s identity with the Company.
 The Company may deny a request from an agent that does not submit proof that they have been authorized by the consumer to act on their behalf.